selfagency/rushkoff-archive-astro/src/content/2004-11-24_breaking_up_is_hard_to_do__how_market_segmentation_could_erode_a_mobile_culture.md

 ---
-title: Breaking Up Is Hard to Do: How Market Segmentation Could Erode A Mobile Culture
+title: 'Breaking Up Is Hard to Do: How Market Segmentation Could Erode A Mobile Culture'
 subtitle:
 date: 2004-11-24
 blurb:
 notes:
 publication: feature
 categories: [journalism]
 ---